This piece was originally published on December 9, 2020, and was updated on July 6, 2022.

-If you’re an aspiring first-time home buyer in Canada, you’ve may have heard about the first-time home buyer incentive program.
-It’s the latest first-time home buyer program in Canada that aims to help new buyers more easily afford a home.
+If you’re an aspiring first-time homebuyer in Canada, you may have heard about the first-time homebuyer incentive program.
+It’s one of a number of federal first-time homebuyer programs in Canada that aims to help new buyers more easily afford a home.